News and Tips on structured settlement transfers.

 4. The contract, related agreements, and supporting documents are submitted to a court for approval.
 The evaluation process and subsequent issue of an order of approval can take up to 90 days or longer.
 Once approved, money can be available within 5 to 10 business days.

 Deciding to cash in a structured settlement is a serious matter.
 The seller is best served by seeking the advice of legal and financial professionals qualified to assist the seller in making an informed decision.
-Converting a structured settlement has permanent consequences for the seller and his or her dependants.
+Converting a structured settlement has permanent consequences for the seller and his or her dependents.
 Selling a structured settlement strips away the benefits of that continuous stream of income.
 Long-term settlements are built to provide continuous income to individuals with permanent or chronic disabling conditions.
 Perspective sellers should carefully consider the consequences of removing this long-term financial safety net.

 If a sale is truly necessary, the seller should, at a minimum, check the track record, financial stability and integrity of a potential buyer.
 Not all offers are equal.
 A prudent seller will shop around and compare several offers to find the right fit.